JBChangelogs/JailbreakChangelogs/README.md

 Our changelog website provides:

-- **Up-to-date changelogs:** Stay informed with the latest Jailbreak changes as they happen.
+- **Up-to-date changelogs:** Stay informed with the latest Jailbreak changes.
-- **User-Friendly Interface:** Navigate effortlessly through a clean, intuitive design.
-- **Responsive Layout:** Enjoy seamless access across all devices - desktop, tablet, or mobile.
+- **Intuitive Design:** Effortlessly navigate through a responsive layout optimized for desktop, tablet, and mobile.
-- **Comprehensive Archives:** Explore the full history of Jailbreak updates and patches dating back to the game's release in 2017.
+- **Complete Archives:** Access a full history of Jailbreak updates dating back to 2017.
+- **Interactive Features:** Comment on changelogs and season entries for an engaging experience.
+- **Seasons Page:** Track all season prizes since December 2020.

 ## Acknowledgements